oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

    For example, [this card](https://www.oppia.org/explore/K645IfRNzpKy?story_url_fragment=jaimes-adventures-in-arcade&topic_url_fragment=place-values&classroom_url_fragment=math&node_id=node_1) shows a card in one of the place values chapters.

-## Other Terms

-### Collection
+### Other terms

-A collection is a group of related lessons arranged in a sequence.
+1. **Collection**: A collection is a group of related lessons arranged in a sequence.
 They don’t appear inside classrooms — instead, learners usually find them in the Community Library.
 For Example: https://www.oppia.org/collection/4UgTQUc1tala A Fractions collection with lessons like “What are Fractions?” and “Comparing Fractions.”
-### Opportunity
-An opportunity is specific to an exploration, and it refers to a way any contributor can contribute content to Oppia.
+2. **Opportunity**: An opportunity is specific to an exploration, and it refers to a way any contributor can contribute content to Oppia.
-### Suggestion
-Any time any user contributes to Oppia, their contribution is added as a request which is known as a suggestion.
+3. **Suggestion**: Any time any user contributes to Oppia, their contribution is added as a request which is known as a suggestion.
 There are two types of suggestions:
-    - **Translation suggestion**: A suggested translation of content into  another language.
+   * **Translation suggestion**: A suggested translation of content into another language.
-    - **Question suggestion**: A suggested question for a skill.
+   * **Question suggestion**: A suggested question for a skill.
-### Exploration
+4. **Contributor** Anyone who pitches in content for an exploration/lesson.
+One way that Oppia is more of a collaborative learning space, in contrast to more traditional online learning platforms.
-The fundamental unit of learning on Oppia.
+5. **Exploration** The fundamental unit of learning on Oppia.
 This is an interactive activity built by a creator, and consumed by a learner.
+6. **Library** The page where all explorations and collections on Oppia are displayed.
+7. **Interaction** The interactive component of a card; this is the medium through which a learner communicates to a student by asking various types of questions and through which student can answer these question.
+8. **Learner** A user who engages in an exploration or lesson.
+9. **Response** Feedback and/or a new card that the learner is directed to based on their answer.
+A response can’t be empty; if a response doesn’t direct the learner to a new card, then feedback must be provided.
+10. **Rule** A condition that triggers a response.
+Different interactions have different rule options.
+Multiple rules can be grouped together in a single answer group.
+11. **Tags** Additional labels that can be added to an exploration in order to make it more findable in the community library.

 ## User account pages

-## Log in or create account
+### Log in or create account

+Many Oppia Pages require authentication to access.
+In order to sign in:

 1. Click the sign-in button on the top left navigation bar.

    ![Sign-In Button](images/Webpage-Guide/signInButton.png)

-2. On the login page:
-     Enter any email address.
-     If it doesn't exist, Oppia will automatically create the account for you.
+2. Once redirected to the login page, choose an email address and sign in.
+If you have used this email address before, you will be signed in to the existing account.
+Otherwise, a new account will be created for you.

    ![Sign-in page](images/Webpage-Guide/nonAdminSignUp.png)

-## Log in as a super-administrator
+### Log in as a super-administrator

 Super Admin can:
 - Access the Admin page
 - Assign roles to users
 - Run data generation jobs

-- Flush caches and manage releases
+Some of these roles (e.g. "Topic admin") give the user access to privileged pages (e.g. the topics and skills dashboard).

 There are two ways to become a super admin on the local server.

-### Method A — Implicit super admin email (fast):
+#### Method A — Implicit super admin email (fast):
 1. On the sign-in page, enter testadmin@example.com.
 2. A message will appear: "This email address has implicit Super Admin privileges!" — you now have Super Admin access.

    ![Sign-in page with implicit super-admin email address](images/Webpage-Guide/implicitSuperAdmin.png)

-**Note**: This is a local development convenience.
-For reliable role management, prefer Method B using Firebase emulator custom claims.

-### Method B — Grant super admin via Firebase emulator (explicit):
+#### Method B — Grant super admin via Firebase emulator (explicit):

 1. Sign in with any email address.